Aseel0Shaikh/Self-Driving-Car/Interview Q&A.md

 $P = (I- KH_{j})P$

-Then the we update the estimate and the uncirtinity.
+Then we update the estimate and the uncirtinity.